Async (album): Worries of death

 Some critics noted Sakamoto's worries about death seeping into the album, which were influenced not only by his experience with cancer but also the many earthquakes and tsunamis that occurred in Japan in 2011.
 He said in an interview, "We were warned about how our civilization is fragile and how the force of nature is great."
 David Sylvian, who reads a poem by Arseny Tarkovsky on the song "Life, Life" over pizzicato strings, synthesizers, and a shō, said async "expresses a love and gratitude for life accompanied by the knowledge of its fragility."
 On "Life, Life," Sylvian reads, "To one side from ourselves, to one side from the world / Wave follows wave to break on the shore, / On each wave is a star, a person, a bird, / Dreams, reality, death - on wave after wave."
 The recording was done in 2011 and was one of ten poem readings Sylvian submitted to Sakamoto for a charity concert supporting victims of the 2011 Tōhoku earthquake and tsunami.

-"Fullmoon" begins with a quote from Paul Bowles reading his novel The Sheltering Sky (1949) over a sine wave:Beaudoin, Sean (June 18, 2017).
-"Life, Life: async and the Legacy of Ryuichi Sakamoto".
-Lotus Land.
-Retrieved March 31, 2018.
-"We get to think of life as an inexhaustible well.
+"Fullmoon" begins with a quote from Paul Bowles reading his novel The Sheltering Sky (1949) over a sine wave: "We get to think of life as an inexhaustible well.
 Yet everything happens only a certain number of times, and a very small number, really."
 He also says on the song, "Because we don’t know when we will die, we get to think of life as an inexhaustible well.
 How many more times will you watch the full moon rise?
 Perhaps 20.
 And yet it all seems limitless."
 The later part of the song depicts Bowles' quote being spoken in other languages by Sakamoto's friends over an instrumental of piano and synthesizers.

 The recording of Bowles saying the quote also appears in the end of the 1990 film adaptation of the book, which Sakamoto composed the score for.
 Sakamoto explained the sample "struck me so much" when he first listened to it, reasoning that it was "so heavy and serious about life and death, and that excerpt [plays in the film] right after the husband dies in the middle of the Sahara, in the middle of nowhere."
 He used the recording for Bowles' voice, as it "sounds something very profound to me: it's not too dark, it's very light; it doesn't sound too serious."
 Bernardo Bertolucci, who wrote and directed the film adaptation, speaks the Italian version of the quote on the track.